 Laissez- Faire Capitalism

-Issues would arise where a property was left vacant or unused, since it might not be recognised as having a rightful occupier/user.
+Issues would still arise where a property was left vacant or unused, since it might not be recognised as having a rightful occupier/user.

 In the case of an absentee landlord, it may well be that neighbouring occupiers are not in fact cognisant of the status of the property in question.
 They might assume that it’s been abandoned, may be unaware of the landlord’s identity, unwilling to get involved, or simply not prepared to lend assistance to someone they do not experience any meaningful social interaction with.